oortcloud/unofficial-meteor-faq/README.md

 server/publications.js     # <- Meteor.publish definitions
 server/lib/environment.js  # <- configuration of server side packages

+public/                    # <- static files, such as images, that are served directly.

 tests/                     # <- unit test files (won't be loaded on client or server)
 ```